humio/kubernetes2humio/README.md

 Overview
 --------

 Here, fluentd is used to forward *application-* and *host-* level logs from each kubernetes node to humio server.
 This extends the standard setup [here](https://github.com/fluent/fluentd-kubernetes-daemonset) from fluentd for log forwarding in kubernetes.
+Heapster is deployed so for publishing various aggregated metrics to humio.
 For clusters where the master nodes are not accessible (eg on GCP) we use eventer to expose events occurring in the kubernetes control plane.

 Getting Started
 ---------------